 Try our powerful search engine

-There are some accelerated CNA courses that allow you to become a CNA in 1.5 weeks.
+Accelerated CNA programs can help you become a CNA in as little as 1.5 weeks.
 However, some states like California require at least 150 hours of training, so these will take at least 4 weeks and usually are longer.
 Read more on cheapest and fastest CNA programs.

 The Bureau of Labor Statistics reports that CNAs make on average $38,130 per year, or $18.33 per hour.
-You can make more in certain environments such as hospitals or with travel staffing agencies.
+Pay may vary depending on location, healthcare facility, and experience.

-RNs are much more clinically skilled than CNAs and therefore require at least 2-4 years of training, whereas CNAs can be trained in just a few weeks.
+RNs require significantly more training and clinical skills than CNAs, typically completing 2-4 years of education.
+CNAs are trained in a few weeks to assist with basic patient care.
 However, both are difficult roles that require fast-paced and very physical work.
 Read more on CNAs vs RNs.

-LPNs are much more clinically skilled than CNAs and therefore require at least 1-2 years of training, whereas CNAs can be trained in just a few weeks.
+LPNs have more clinical responsibilities than CNAs and require 1-2 years of training.
+Both roles are essential in healthcare, but LPNs have a higher level of clinical skills.
 However, both are difficult roles that require fast-paced and very physical work.
-Read more on [CNAs vs LPNs)(https://dreambound.com/blog/difference-between-a-licensed-vocational-nurse-and-a-certified-nursing-assistant).
+Read more on CNAs vs LPNs.

 RNAs are CNAs that take additional coursework to specialize in restorative care.
 There are no state or federal regulations around RNAs.